Gail Campanella, M.B.A.

 Lauren Hutchens, M.P.H.

 Ms. Hutchens is responsible for developing, organizing, and disseminating creative content, managing special projects, and contributing to strategic communications planning.
 She has extensive experience working in communications across academia, government, industry, and nonprofit organizations, primarily in the fields of public health, health services research and policy, and mental health.
 Her previous roles include communications positions with the U-M Depression Center and Department of Psychiatry, the Philadelphia Department of Public Health, and the Children’s Hospital of Philadelphia.
-She earned her master's degree in public health from the University of Washington and her bachelor’s degree in history from Carleton College in Northfield, Minnesota.
+She earned her bachelor’s degree in history from Carleton College in Northfield, Minnesota, and her master's degree in public health from the University of Washington.

 Mr. Lubin assists members of the communications team in developing and executing communications-based projects including media monitoring, information tracking, electronic media, and team logistics.
 He also provides project support as needed to the Director of Government Relations and other IHPI managers.
 Mr. Lubin received his bachelor’s degree in political science from Michigan State University and a master’s degree in integrated marketing and communications from Eastern Michigan University.

 Ms. Trosell is responsible for overseeing IHPI’s member engagement activities that include a variety of member participation events and opportunities, as well as other special events, seminars, and conferences.
 Before coming to IHPI, Ms. Trosell held events-related positions at the U-M School of Social Work, Gleaners Community Food Bank, and The Community House.
 She earned her bachelor's degree in community development from Central Michigan University.